djaus2/Meltdown/README.md

 6. Table Header row starts with ((T)) Headings are a Csv list
     Table data rows start with ((t)).
 Cell data is a Csv list

-7. Added BlazTest a Blazor Serer App that yiu can compose or patse text then then gets parsed by Meltdown.
+7. Added BlazTest a Blazor Serer App with which you can compose or paste text that then then gets parsed by Meltdown.
     Shows the rendered Html as well.
+Some sample on offer too.

 ## Context